 This one has a simple answer.
-Male dogs are neutered.
-Female dogs are spayed.
+Male dogs are neutered, and female dogs are spayed.

 Yes.
-It is a common medical procedure, so as long as you are working with a licensed veterinarian you can rest assured that he or she likely has a wealth of experience with the surgery.
-Whenever an animal is put under anesthesia, there is some risk, but your veterinarian will be on the lookout for signs of illness or any other possible complications.
+It is a standard medical procedure, so as long as you work with a licensed veterinarian, you can rest assured that they likely have a wealth of experience with the surgery.
+There is some risk whenever an animal is put under anesthesia, but your veterinarian will be on the lookout for signs of illness or any other possible complications.

 Follow pre-op and post-op instructions carefully.
 If you have questions, don’t hesitate to call your vet.

-Recently, the American Veterinary Medical Association endorsed Early Age Neutering, which can be done as early as two months or two pounds, but the average age is four months.
-There may also be laws in your area that require your dog to be spayed or neutered by a certain age.
+The American Veterinary Medical Association recently endorsed Early Age Neutering, which can be done as early as two months or two pounds, but the average age is four months.
+Specific laws in your area may require your dog to be spayed or neutered by a certain age.

-The ASPCA has a great database where you can look for vets offering discounted services in your area.
+The ASPCA has an excellent database where you can look for vets offering discounted services in your area.

-No, it’s actually easier on your dog to have the surgery before her first heat.
-Plus, by allowing your dog to have some puppies, you’re contributing to the pet overpopulation problem.
-If you’d like to allow your children the experience of seeing a birth, consider fostering a dog that’s already pregnant at a local rescue or shelter.
+No, it’s easier on your dog to have the surgery before her first heat.
+Plus, allowing your dog to have some puppies contributes to the pet overpopulation problem.
+If you’d like to give your children the experience of seeing a birth, consider fostering a dog already pregnant at a local rescue or shelter.

 The procedure can be done as soon as the pups are weaned, usually four to five weeks.

-Female dogs have no risk of infections, cancers, or diseases of the uterus (which is removed), and also a reduced risk of breast cancer.
-Male dogs have no risk of testicular cancer and a reduced risk of prostate cancer.
+Female dogs have no risk of infections, cancers, or diseases of the uterus (which is removed) and a reduced risk of breast cancer.
+Male dogs have no chance of testicular cancer and a reduced risk of prostate cancer.
 The surgery also reduces some problem behaviors related to mating, such as roaming, marking, and aggression.

 Yes.
 Your dog won’t feel any pain during the surgery.
-Typically, dogs are given an injection which will provide pain management for eight to twelve hours after the surgery.
-And you may also be given medication that you can give at home.
-Never administer human pain medications, because many of them can be poisonous to your dog.
+Typically, dogs are given an injection that will provide pain management for eight to twelve hours after the surgery.
+And you may also be given medication that you can provide at home.
+Never administer human pain medications because many of them can poison your dog.